chaoyangnz/leetcode/README.md

 # leetcode exercise

-Leetcode solutions with Kotlin and Java
+Leetcode solutions with Kotlin and Java.

+(Specially useful for some new graduates or job hunters targeting to tech gaint in Silicon Valley)

-These solutions are from my independent thought.
+These solutions are from my independent thought. __I pay more attention to the thought process and how a solution is derived.__

 ## How to know which has a solution